 There are also opportunities for short-term employment across regional Victoria.
 A good source to find out about harvest work is the federal government's Harvest Trail website.

 Longer term, there are often positions available in the banking, finance, nursing, hospitality and teaching sectors, as well as opportunities for call centre and nanny work.
-Key employment websites include: Job Capital, GN Connections, Adzuna and Seek.
+Key employment websites include Adzuna and Seek.

-Numerous Melbourne hostels have in-house staff and services to assist with finding work.
-See hostel accommodation in Melbourne.
+Many Melbourne hostels have in-house staff and services to assist with finding work.

 How to go about it

-As terms and conditions often change visit the Department of Immigration and Border Protection website for up-to-date information and directions for applicants.
+Terms and conditions often change.
+Visit the Australian Government's Department of Home Affairs website for up-to-date information and directions for applicants.